 There are a handful of cleared paths that wind in and out of the key areas, but if you want to dive a little deeper into the ruins of Kayakoy, you’ll likely be trudging through former yards and even trying to find your way through the ruins of houses.

-Sticking to the provided paths is the easiest way through the town.
-But if love a little adventure, you can find all sorts of hidden gems such as Lycian ruins, caves, and decorated rooms if you look a little deeper.
+Sticking to the paths provided is the easiest way to get through town.
+But if you love a little adventure, you can find all sorts of hidden gems, such as Lycian ruins, caves, and decorated rooms, if you look a little deeper.

 What To See In Kayakoy